metasikander/antihashed/content/podcast/episode_003.md

     duration: 57:59

 ---
-In which Constant tells fiatjaf how to manage Nostr funds.
+In which Constant tells fiatjaf how to manage Nostr funds